-Companies considering the use of a consultant will have to justify not using internal resource.
-“Why should I hire you?” is also a question I have to answer on a regular basis.
+Do you understand the benefits of hiring a management systems consultant and can you justify not using internal resource?
+“Why should I hire you?” is also a question we have to answer on a regular basis.
 As such I thought it would be useful to document what I see as the major benefits of using a management systems consultant.

-A consultant can be used for many reasons, but a few of the key things that a consultant can bring are:
+A consultant can be used for many reasons, but a few of the key benefits that a consultant can bring are:

 - Additional resource.

 Customers may be well versed in the standards and able to write their own management system, but time poor and using a consultant is an easy way to provide additional and flexible resource.

 A consultant benefits from a broad experience of companies, industries, management systems, management system processes and the tools used to manage these.